rajatmodi62/OccludedActionBenchmark/README.md

 ## Dataset Release.

 What happens when number of objects in the scene scale up?
 To answer this, we **release** all the datasets used in this paper [here]().
+The statistics of the dataset can be observed as below:
 <div align="center">
 <img src="assets/benchmark_statistics.png" alt="Hinton's Islands of agreement" width="900" height="300">
 </div>